Testing Strategy¶

 files (

 test_<provider>_providers.py) use real provider implementations with mocked external services.
-ML models mocked for speed. - E2E Tests: Per-provider E2E files
+All ML/AI models and APIs are mocked. - E2E Tests: Per-provider E2E files

 (

-test_<provider>_provider_e2e.py) use E2E server mock endpoints for LLM providers, real ML models for MLProvider. - Key Principle: Always verify protocol compliance, not class names.
+test_<provider>_provider_e2e.py) use E2E server mock endpoints for LLM providers, real ML models for MLProvider.
+This is the only layer with real ML. - Key Principle: Always verify protocol compliance, not class names.
 All providers implement the same protocol interfaces.

 - Prompt Templates: LLM providers load prompts